sophietheopossum/blood-of-the-chimera/README.md

 includes extra python3_7 compatibility and more detailed dependencies

 ### `net-libs/nodejs`
-see readme

 ### `net-libs/serf`
 includes the ubuntu patch that adds openssl-1.1 compatibility

 ### `sci-electronics/logisim-evolution-holy-cross`
-IN PROGRESS
 fork of logisim-evolution with improved performance based on ebuilds from ::logisim-overlay

 ### `sci-geosciences/josm`
-BROKEN
+ARCHIVED
-mirror of the rindeal ebuild, version is bumped.
+mirror of the rindeal ebuild, version is bumped. archived until further notice due to issues

 ### `sys-apps/kmod`
 ::libressl ebuild modified to only apply patch if you enable the use flag